andrewpokora/PersonalFinanceTracker/README.md

-# PersonalBudgetTracker Read Me
+# PersonalFinanceTracker Read Me
-13 May 2021 Revision: 1.2
+28 Jule 2024 Revision: 1.3

 ## Description
-PersonalBudgetTracker is a simple personal budget tracker to track your finances.
+PersonalFinanceTracker is a simple personal budget tracker to track your finances.
 To work with it, you need FileMaker version 14 or higher.

 Please keep in mind that I started out making this tracker as a pet project, for my own pleasure and my personal goals.
-Perhaps my perspective on how to account for personal finances is different from yours.
-This is normal.
+Perhaps my perspective on how to account for personal finances is different from yours or even not right.

 Also, I wanted to keep the application as simple as possible.
 Therefore, it lacks some functions (complex, relatively laborious, but rarely used by me) that are in other systems.
 I have not tried to make the best product of all time, suitable for everyone.
 I did it primarily for myself - on my weekends and in my free time.
-Perhaps in the future, I will add some new features to this project.
-This is all the more likely the more good responses I get.
-So, follow my profiles on social networks for news.

 Please note that the main reporting period is the month.
 This is not always the case in the real world, and it is not always convenient - but, again, this is a SIMPLE tracker.
-Perhaps later, in the future, I will add the ability to build reports for an arbitrary period.
-Perhaps it will be a very distant future.

 ## Content
 - Change Log